h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 As mentioned above, we can define a neural network architecture by choosing an existing ImageNet architecture, but how can we avoid the need to train our neural network from scratch?
 Usually, neural networks are initialized with random weights that reach a level of value that allows the network to classify the image input after a series of epochs are executed.
 With the just mentioned, the question that must be asked now is what if we could initialize those weights to certain values that we know beforehand are already good to classify a certain dataset.
 In our case, the car deals dataset.
 If the weights are predefined to correct values, we will not need to wait for a good number of epochs, and therefore, the weights will have it much more manageable.
 And this can be achieved with fine-tuning.

-Note: In Driverless AI, we kind of counterpart transfer learning and fine-tuning.
+**Note**: In Driverless AI, we kind of counterpart transfer learning and fine-tuning.
 But transfer learning, in general, is the method of using pre-trained models on some new datasets.
 At the same time, fine-tuning is just one of the ways of applying transfer learning.
 Therefore, when we enabled fine-tuning, we specify a specific way to apply transfer learning.
 Accordingly, if our dataset is not similar to the ImageNet dataset or we want to improve the results of our model using ImageNet architectures, we can use fine-tuning.

 When enabling fine-tuning, we are not limited to retrain only the classifier section of the CNN, but we are also able to retrain the feature extraction stage: the convolutional and pooling layers.